 Getting approval from the client after you meet your goals will signal the last phase of your project.
 Once they are accepted you can move on to the last details.

 Following your exact plan to the T and reaching all of your goals doesn’t mean your project is completed successfully.
 You still have to do QC.
 After all, quality is first, and the thing your client will care about the most.
 Thorough testing is needed, and in all areas.
-Anyone can make mistakes which is why testing is a necessary part of any project.
+Anyone can make mistakes which is why testing is a necessary part of any project monitoring and control.

 Keeping a record of the project progression and how it has been performing is essential to the monitoring and controlling phase.
 You will need to write a detailed statement to share with all of the relevant people like colleagues and partners.